 Widows and widowers of public employees, such as civil service employees and federal employees, often receive survivor annuities.
 Many of these annuities end if the surviving spouse remarries.
 Before getting married, check your annuity policy to see what the effect will be.

-After the Supreme Court decision on same-sex marriage, there are still questions about the changing laws and resulting financial and legal implications for Lesbian, Gay, Bisexual and Transgender (LGBT) couples.
+After the Supreme Court decision on same-sex marriage, there are still questions about the changing laws and resulting financial and legal implications for Lesbian, Gay, Bisexual and Transgender (LGBTQ) couples.
 This is an evolving area where consulting your financial advisor and your attorney is advisable, especially for relationships involving assets in multiple states.